 Give a little (OK, a lot)

-In addition to the obvious advantages to being wealthy, there are a few tax-related benefits.
-While you might not be able to claim the standard deductions available to most taxpayers, Uncle Sam does provide you with several options tailored for your needs.
+In addition to the obvious advantages of being wealthy, there are a few tax-related benefits.
+While you might not be able to claim the standard deduction available to most taxpayers, Uncle Sam does provide you with several options tailored for your needs.

 “People with higher incomes tend to be involved in more business and investment activities, so they are able to take advantage of the breaks and deductions that are in place for all taxpayers who participate in those activities,” said Karen Reed, spokeswoman for Citrus Heights, California-based Tax Resources Inc.

-When a majority of the income for high earning taxpayers comes from wages, the "ordinary," i.e. higher, income tax rates come into play, which means that compensation and other "ordinary" income over certain levels is taxed at 39.6 percent for the highest bracket.
-However, Reed adds that if income is mainly from long-term investments, as is the case for many millionaires, the highest rate at which it is taxed is only 15 percent.
+When a majority of the income for high earning taxpayers comes from wages, the "ordinary," i.e. higher, income tax rates come into play, which means that compensation and other "ordinary" income over certain levels is subject to the highest federal tax rate of 39.6 percent in 2017.
+However, Reed adds that if income is mainly from long-term investments, as is the case for many millionaires, the highest rate at which it is taxed is only 20 percent in 2017.

 And because you can afford to “give back” financially to your favorite causes and charities, Reed says there are ways you can almost “triple up” on tax benefits by donating appreciated stock through charitable contributions.

-“When appreciated stock that is held over a year is donated directly to a charity, the taxpayer does not have to pay taxes on the gain from the stock, but is also allowed to claim the full fair market value at the time of the donation as a deduction,” Reed said.
+“When appreciated stock is donated directly to a charity, the taxpayer does not have to pay taxes on the gain from the stock.
+For short-term-gain stock, the donation deduction is limited to the cost of the stock.
+For long-term-gain stock, the donation deduction is the full fair market value at the time of the donation,” Reed said.
 “The third benefit of this strategy is that the dividends these stocks pay while owned are taxed at a lower rate.”

 While being a high-earning investor in this country has its obvious benefits, experts do caution there can be a slightly negative tax repercussion from it as well.
 Some are subject to the alternative minimum tax (AMT), which is a flat-rate charge on the adjusted amount of taxable income above a certain threshold.
-The exemption is substantially higher than the exemption from regular income tax.
+The exemption is substantially higher than the exemption from regular income tax and was further increased beginning in 2018.

 “Many high-income taxpayers, or millionaires, do not pay alternative minimum taxes if their income is strictly wages," said Dave Du Val, vice president of tax services at Tax Resources Inc. "Some millionaires end up paying AMT because their tax rate is so low due to the special tax rates for investment income.”